 Why is a CIO Necessary?

-For many small to midsize businesses, the CIO role is a shared responsibility or the role is absent from a company altogether.
-Without strong leadership, however, these companies can find themselves at a disadvantage when failing to fully leverage their business technology.
+For many small to midsize businesses, the CIO role is a shared responsibility, or the role is absent from a company altogether.
+Without strong leadership, these companies can find themselves at a disadvantage when fully leveraging their business technology.

 A CIO should be more than an advocate for technology.
-A CIO designs and implements strategy that encourages collaboration, security, and productivity all while saving long term costs.
+A CIO designs and implements a strategy that encourages collaboration, security, and productivity while saving long-term costs.
 The human side of a business is typically a big part of the equation.
-Adoption and compliance are an important component to fully realizing technology’s potential.
+Adoption and compliance are important components to fully realizing technology’s potential.

 Having an executive align resources towards using technology as an asset can lead to a stronger ROI, yet many businesses can’t afford a full-time CIO.

 Why Do I Need a vCIO?

 A Virtual Chief Information Officer (vCIO) provides a budget-friendly alternative to a full-time executive hire.
 A vCIO integrates technology throughout a business, leading overall strategy, design, and implementation more than a consultant, technology advocate, or computer support technician.

 Only an individual with years of leadership experience and exposure to multiple IT environments will be a good fit as vCIO.
 NCC provides vCIO services through our own executive team.
 They are the most senior resources at NCC and lead technology from an executive-level at companies throughout Dallas Fort-Worth.